 - Top-down or bottom-up planning: There was a need for flexibility in planning.
 It was not possible to combine top-down and bottom-up planning.

-- Individual calculations: Different departments often had a different planning focus, which again made it difficult to standardise and unify plans across the business.
-The wide-spread planning landscape created a lot of work in terms of testing interfaces and migrations.
+- Individual calculations: Different departments often had a different planning focus, which again made it difficult to standardize and unify plans across the business.
+The widespread planning landscape created a lot of work in terms of testing interfaces and migrations.

-Throughout the planning process there was too much focus on the detailed recording of financial figures.
-For example, any budget deviations could only be analysed after comprehensive gathering of facts in intensive exchanges with the specialist departments.
+Throughout the planning process, there was too much focus on the detailed recording of financial figures.
+For example, any budget deviations could only be analyzed after a comprehensive gathering of facts in intensive exchanges with the specialist departments.
 As a result, decision-relevant discussions would often come too late.
 This was also the case for the forecast process, which focused on the detailed collection of quantitative information twice a year.
-A number of resources were involved in the collection, coordination and evaluation and this lengthy process meant that there was little scope for control options until the discussion of content and clarification.
+A number of resources were involved in the collection, coordination, and evaluation and this lengthy process meant that there was little scope for control options until the discussion of content and clarification.

 To design a solution that would overcome these shortcomings and act as a reliable platform for the future, the Corporate Controlling (Planning) team started looking at what they wanted from a planning landscape.
 The result was a list of key points on which the future-oriented system architecture should be based, which helped to form the requirements for the new solution: